mcschoo/mcschoo/README.md

 #### 💠 I'm a fourth year Computer Science student at Clemson University, passionate about exploring the world of embedded systems software engineering and edge AI products.

 ## 🛫 What I'm Up To:
-#### 💠 Coding MCU to Ground Station interplay as an Avionics Software Engineer for Clemson Rocketry
+#### 💠 Coding MCU to Ground Station interplay as an Avionics Software Engineer for Clemson Rocket Engineering
 #### 💠 Working on Agile projects as a Embedded Systems SWE Co-op @ Aeronix
 #### 💠 Launched research with NASA as a part of their RockSat-X sounding rocket mission
 #### 💠 Wrapped up my internship with Giorgio Armani's corporate office in New York City